-Redearth Partnership is a general partnership formed on August 23, 2002 under the laws of the Province of Alberta pursuant to a partnership agreement dated August 23, 2002.
-Harvest Operations holds a 60% ownership interest in Redearth Partnership.
-Redearth Partnership's assets consist of direct ownership interest in properties located in north central Alberta purchased in June 2004 as part of the Storm Energy Ltd. acquisition.
+Redearth Partnership is a general partnership formed on August 23, 2002 under the laws of the Province of Alberta.
+In June 2004, Harvest Operations acquired its 60% ownership interest in Redearth Partnership.
+Redearth Partnership's assets consist of direct ownership interest in properties located in north central Alberta.